 1. What is Regulatory Affairs?

-Ans- Regulatory Affairs is a field that ensures the safety, efficacy, and quality of products, primarily in the pharmaceutical, and medical device industries.
+Ans- Regulatory Affairs is a field that ensures the safety, efficacy, and quality of products, primarily in the pharmaceutical and medical device industries.
 Regulatory professionals are responsible for negotiating complex regulations, submitting applications, and interacting with regulatory agencies to ensure product compliance.

 2. What are the Roles and responsibilities of the Regulatory Affairs Officer?